cadia-lvl/ss_asr/README.md

-# The PyTorch implementation of the model proposed in the Msc. thesis in Machine Learning: [A Semi-Supervised Approach to Automatic Speech Recognition Training For the Icelandic Language](thesis.pdf)
+## A semi-supervised sequence-to-sequence ASR model
-__Abstract__: Recent advances in deep learning have enabled certain systems to approach or even achieve human parity in certain tasks, including automatic speech recognition.
-These new state-of-the-art methods are most often dependent on vast amounts of expensive high-quality labeled speech data for supervised training.
-In this work, we consider ways of leveraging unlabeled data for unsupervised training to reduce this costly data dependency.
-Six altered models are compared to a baseline sequence-to-sequence speech recognition model under three different low resource conditions.
-We show that for all three conditions, a semi-supervised approach surpasses the quality of the baseline.
+A PyTorch implementation of the model proposed in [A Semi-Supervised Approach to Automatic Speech Recognition Training For the Icelandic Language](thesis.pdf)

 ## Architecture
 Blablabla